rishabkolan/Predicting-the-amount-of-time-a-UFC-fight-lasts/README.md

-# 🏏 Predicting the auction price of cricket players in the IPL
+# 🥋 Predicting the amount of time a UFC fight lasts

-This project predicts the auction price of each cricket player in the IPL.
-This will be done using machine learning techniques, mainly through regression models.
+This project predicts the amount of time a UFC fight lasts.
+This will be done using machine learning techniques.
 Libraries such as NumPy, Pandas, Matplotlib, and Scikit-learn will be utilized.

 ---

 ## 🔍 Problem Overview

-Teams are often concerned with how much budget to allocate to each player.
-They don't want to spend too much on a player as they may not deliver the same value.
-Understanding the price of a player based on their performance and demand is key.
+On betting apps such as Draftkings, fans can predict on specific details of a UFC fight including how long it would last.
+This model would aim to assist them in the prediction of the amount of time a fight would last.

-The goal: To create a model that predicts the expected price of a player to support team budgeting for auctions.
+The goal: To create a model that predicts the amount of time a UFC fight lasts to assist fans with betting.

 ---